gabrielchan22/Intel-Image-Classification/README.md

 in a second, deeper version (8 middle-flow blocks instead of 4, proper pre-activation ordering) resolved that — training and validation accuracy tracked much more closely, and this was the first from-scratch model to clearly and consistently beat the baseline (0.870).
-The lesson: depth and regularization are a package deal, not independent levers.

-**Transfer learning was the single biggest driver of performance in the entire project.**
+**Transfer learning remarkedly boosted performance in the entire project.**
-Even with the backbone completely frozen — only a small classification head trained from scratch — the pretrained Xception-41 model (0.892) outperformed every from-scratch architecture, including the deep, well-regularized one.
-This is a meaningful result: it suggests the ~85-87% ceiling the from-scratch models kept converging to wasn't primarily a capacity or architecture problem — it was a *data* problem. ~14,000 training images spread across 6 classes just isn't enough for a randomly-initialized network to learn features as good as what ImageNet's ~1.4 million images already baked into this backbone.
-Fine-tuning the backbone's later layers (with BatchNorm layers deliberately kept frozen, and a 100× lower learning rate to avoid destroying the pretrained weights) pushed this further to 0.910 — the best result of the project — confirming that adapting general-purpose features to this specific task, rather than relying on frozen general features alone, extracts real additional value once the foundation is already strong.
+Even with the backbone completely frozen with only a small classification head trained from scratch, the pretrained Xception-41 model (0.892) outperformed every from-scratch architecture, including the deep, well-regularized one.
+This could suggest that the ~85-87% ceiling that the from-scratch models kept converging to wasn't primarily a capacity or architecture problem — it was a *data* problem. ~14,000 training images spread across 6 classes just isn't enough for a randomly-initialized network to learn features as good as what ImageNet's ~1.4 million images already baked into this backbone.
+Fine-tuning the backbone's later layers (with BatchNorm layers deliberately kept frozen, and a 100× lower learning rate to avoid destroying the pretrained weights) pushed this further to 0.910 — the best result of the project.

 **Fine-tuning converged almost immediately — and then quietly overfit for 12 more epochs.**
 Looking at the fine-tuning run's loss curve, validation loss reaches its lowest point